If you prefer takeout to cooking your own meals, there are credit cards that can help ensure you earn plenty of points or cash back.

 Chase Sapphire Reserve: Best for DoorDash

-Why we picked it: The Chase Sapphire Reserve® remains a top travel credit card for many reasons, however, many new cardholders don’t know about the card’s excellent DoorDash benefits.
-The card gives you complimentary DashPass (no delivery fees over a minimum subtotal and get 10% off your orders), until Dec.
+Why we picked it: The Chase Sapphire Reserve® remains a top travel credit card for many reasons but many new cardholders don’t know about its excellent DoorDash benefits.
+You get a complimentary DashPass (no delivery fees over a minimum subtotal and get 10% off your orders), until Dec.
 31, 2024, or at least one year from your activation date.

 - 3X points on general travel and restaurants